By Mohammad Shakir Hussain Qasmi

 Aslam immediately left the house and waited for a bus at the bypass road.
 Unable to get a bus, he took the Magic (big auto).
 However, as the auto neared the neighbouring village, the four boys reappeared there on their motorbikes and made the auto stop and without saying a word they attacked Aslam.
 Aslam pleaded for their forgiveness but they were not willing to spare him.
 This scenario fitted the pattern of incidents being often reported these days in the country in which an innocent loner is attacked and ignoring his pleas for mercy a violent crowd lynches him to death.

-Realising that the attackers were determined to kill him, he took out the equipments he had brought with him to perform animal sacrifice and in defence attacked the intended lynchers.
+Realising that the attackers were determined to kill him, he took out the automotive equipment he had brought with him to perform animal sacrifice and in defence attacked the intended lynchers.
 This changed the whole scene.
 One of the boys who attacked Aslam first, fell on the ground and started writhing.
 One of the others ran for his life while three of them sustained deep injuries.
 Two of them died at the scene and the third died in hospital.

 Following the news of the incident a crowed assembled there and surrounded Aslam Some of the crowd suggested and many of them claimed that he be killed as well.
 At this Aslam shouted that if anyone dared touch him he would lay him dead on the ground.
 Hearing Aslam’s warning no one in the crowd dared come near him and showed up the courage to come close to him.
 Upon realising that they, on their own could not handle Aslam, someone in the crowd dialled 100 and informed the police.
 The police arrested Aslam and in order to trap Aslam the crowd made up a new story and filed an FIR on the basis of that.
 They said that Aslam had old animosity towards the attackers because of which he had killed them.
 However, Aslam’s father says that Aslam did not even know anyone of them.